aadel112/oPiUS/README.md

 Examples
 ========
-Here I have a csv with 4 columns, non-epoch formatted times, etc.
+Here I have a CSV with 4 columns, non-epoch formatted times, etc.

 ```
 $> cat examples/ex6